 Infection.
-"The number one reason to avoid a joint replacement is recent infection anywhere in the body," says Nayfeh.
-That infection could spread to the area of the joint immediately after surgery or months later, causing serious problems -- including joint problems and further surgery.
+"The No. 1 reason to avoid a joint replacement is recent infection anywhere in the body," Nayfeh says.
+It could spread to the area of the joint immediately after surgery or months later and cause serious problems, including joint complications that need more surgery.

 Other health problems.
-Anyone with a history of heart attacks or strokes or with currently uncontrolled diabetes may be at increased risk for complications.
-People who are very obese may need to lose weight before getting a joint replacement.
+If you have a history of heart attack, stroke, or now have diabetes that's out of control, you may be at risk for complications from surgery.
+Also, if you're obese you may need to lose weight before you get a joint replacement.

-Uncertain cause of pain.
-Your surgeon must be certain that the pain you feel is really caused by joint damage and that replacing the joint will help.
+Not sure why you hurt.
+Your surgeon needs to be certain that the pain you feel is really caused by joint damage and that a new hip or knee will help.

-"People can have pain that feels like joint pain, but the scans don't seem to show damage in the joint," says Nayfeh.
-There are lots of reasons for severe pain in the knee or hip -- such as nerve damage -- but a joint replacement won't help with them.
+"People can have pain that feels like joint pain, but the scans don't seem to show damage in the joint," Nayfeh says.
+There are lots of reasons for severe pain in the knee or hip -- such as nerve damage -- but a joint replacement won't help.

-Pain when at rest but not when walking.
-"Joint replacements are well established for treating pain that gets worse when walking," says Nayfeh.
+Pain when you're still but not when you move.
+"Joint replacements are well established for treating pain that gets worse when walking," Nayfeh says.
 "But people who only have pain while at rest seem less likely to benefit."

 Things to Consider